Add, remove & assign phone numbers on demand

 A full directory of all our included features

 You don’t need to read an article to be told that digital marketing is where it’s at for small businesses and enterprise-level companies alike.
 All you have to do is look around you to see that your customers are constantly connected to their mobiles, from when they wake up until they go to sleep.

-However, you may not know that open rates for text messages today are as high as 82.1%.
-That’s over three times the open rate for email, which hovers at around 24%.
+However, you may not know that open rates for text messages today are as high as 82.1 per cent.
+That’s over three times the open rate for email, which hovers at around 24 per cent.
 Read on to find out why SMS is more effective than most other forms of business marketing and how you should be taking advantage.